Jose198724/Jose198724/README.md

 Here are some ideas to get you started:

-- 🤔 I’m looking for help for some boody opened
+- 🤔 I’m looking for help for other person open my accantd